The world this wiki

 Helsing

 Helsing is a German defence-technology company headquartered in Munich, valued at around $14bn, and one of Europe's three defence unicorns (startups valued at over $1bn), alongside Quantum Systems (also German, drones) and Tekever (Portuguese, drones).
 It was co-founded by Gundbert Scherf, who serves as co-CEO, and Niklas Köhler.
 The firm focuses on applying artificial intelligence to military applications.
-It is increasing its investments in Britain as part of the broader Anglo-German defence relationship cemented by the July 2025 friendship treaty.
-In November 2025 the EU AI Champions Initiative announced a partnership between Helsing and Mistral, a French AI developer, to adapt AI models for defence and security.
+It is increasing its investments in Britain as part of the broader Anglo-German defence relationship cemented by the 2025 friendship treaty.
+The EU AI Champions Initiative announced a partnership between Helsing and Mistral, a French AI developer, to adapt AI models for defence and security.

 Products

 The HX-2 is a drone with wings in the shape of an X and a range of 100km.
 Its AI systems help it attack targets, such as tanks, even if they are protected by communications-jamming technology.
 Helsing is also building an autonomous fighter it calls "Europa".
-Helsing acquired Blue Ocean, which makes autonomous submarines.
+The firm acquired Blue Ocean, which makes autonomous submarines.

 Backing